Posted by Amber on December 5th, 2011

 Once you have your no-fee passport and are on your spouse’s orders, you are officially command sponsored.
 Make sure to read the orders carefully to see if dependents are granted concurrent or deferred travel.
 Make an appointment with the transportation office to set up your household goods shipments as soon as you can.
 Some military installations require the solider to complete this step online.

 Also, the orders will say if you are granted shipment or storage of your privately owned vehicle (POV).
-Information is provided on the Where is my POV website, as well as in these online pamphlets for both shipment and storage of POVs.
+Information is provided on the , as well as in these online pamphlets for both and of POVs.

 Posted by Becca M on December 4th, 2010